Hydrocephalus in Children

 Ventricular Reservoir

 Used most often in premature infants, ventricular reservoirs have two main parts.
-A catheter is surgically placed into a brain ventricle where there is too much fluid.
-An attached bag sits between the scalp and skull and collects fluid, which can be removed with a needle as needed.
-Typically, this method is used only until an infant is able to receive a shunt or no longer needs to have fluid drained.
+A tube is surgically placed into an area of the brain where there is too much fluid.
+A small, attached bag sits between the scalp and skull and collects the fluid, which can be removed with a needle as needed.
+Typically, this method is used only until an infant has grown enough to be able to receive a shunt or no longer needs to have fluid drained.

 Medication

-For older children, a neurologist may prescribe medications that limit cerebrospinal fluid production.
+For older children, a doctor may prescribe medications that limit cerebrospinal fluid production.

 Our Locations